cncf/tag-security/community/assessments/projects/openfga/joint-assessment.md

 This document does not intend to provide a security audit of OpenFGA and is not intended to be used in lieu of a security audit.
-This document provides users of the project with a security focused understanding of OpenFGA and when taken with the [self-assessment](./self-assessment.md) provide the community with the TAG-Security Review of the project.
-Both of these documents may be used and referenced as part of a security audit.
+This document provides users of the project with a security focused understanding of OpenFGA and, when taken with the [self-assessment](./self-assessment.md), provide the community with the TAG-Security Review of the project.
+Both of these documents may be used and referenced as inputs to a separate security audit.

 OpenFGA is a project that provides a security service and as such, any defect in the project may be a security issue.
 This document does not look to enumerate